 A. No Reverse Engineering

-You are strictly prohibited from (i) decompiling or reverse engineering the GIG Services, the Website, and/or the Mobile App, or taking any other action to discover the source code or underlying ideas or algorithm of any components thereof, (ii) copying the GIG Services, the Website, and/or the Mobile App, (iii) posting, publishing or creating derivative works based on the GIG Services, the Website, and/or the Mobile App, or (iv) removing any copyright notice, trade or service marks, brand names and the like from the GIG Services, the Website, and/or the Mobile App, related documentation or packaging, or (v) using any robot, spider, scraper, or other automated means to access the Mobile App for any purpose without our express written permission, or bypassing our robot exclusion headers that we may use to prevent or restrict access to the Mobile App and/or the Website.
+You are strictly prohibited from (i) decompiling or reverse engineering the GIG Services, the Website, and/or the Mobile App, or taking any other action to discover the source code or underlying ideas or algorithm of any components thereof, (ii) copying the GIG Services, the Website, and/or the Mobile App, (iii) posting, publishing or creating derivative works based on the GIG Services, the Website, and/or the Mobile App, (iv) removing any copyright notice, trade or service marks, brand names and the like from the GIG Services, the Website, and/or the Mobile App, related documentation or packaging, or (v) using any robot, spider, scraper, or other automated means to access the Mobile App for any purpose without our express written permission, or bypassing our robot exclusion headers that we may use to prevent or restrict access to the Mobile App and/or the Website.